salesforce/einstein-platform/documentation/docs/voice/voice-intro.md

 **2. Build along (in an org licensed for Agentforce Voice).** The same walkthrough, but you perform each step in your own org as the concierge walks you through it.
 Two things to know:

-- **Bring your own org, licensed for Agentforce Voice.** It needs the Agentforce Voice licenses your org requires in place, plus the permissions you need to build.
-The walkthrough assumes you have one and does not set one up for you.
+- **Bring your own org, licensed for Agentforce Voice.** It needs the Agentforce Voice licenses your org requires, plus the permissions you need to build.
+The walkthrough assumes you have an org and does not set one up for you.
 - **Ground the agent with the knowledge article.** The Build phase creates a data library that grounds Pippin's FAQ answers on NTO's customer-service knowledge.
 The article ships with the guide as `nto-customer-service-knowledge.pdf` (at the package root).
 Upload it when the walkthrough reaches "Ground the Agent with Data."

 ## What's in the package